 A STA that responds to a DL MU PPDU containing MPDU(s) addressed to it that include UMRS Control field(s) follows the rules defined in 10.3.2.9 (Ack procedure) for generating the Ack frame, the rules defined in 10.24.7.5 (Generation and transmission of BlockAck frames by an HT STA or DMG STA) for generating the BlockAck frame, and the rules defined in 27.4 (Block acknowledgement) for generating the Multi-STA BlockAck frame.
 The STA shall construct the A-MPDU carried in the HE TB PPDU as defined in Table 9-428 (A-MPDU contents MPDUs in the control response context) when the A-MPDU solicits an immediate response and as defined in Table 9-426 (A-MPDU contents in the data enabled no immediate response context) when the A-MPDU does not solicit an immediate response.

-NOTE—The STA additionally follows the rules defined in 27.3.3 (Procedure at the originator) when fragments are present in the soliciting (A-)MPDU(s).
+NOTE 1 —The STA additionally follows the rules defined in 27.3.3 (Procedure at the originator) when fragments are present in the soliciting (A-)MPDU(s).

+NOTE 2 —The responding STA would be an unassociated STA when the MPDUs are contained in an RU identified by STA-ID equal to 2045. (#4800)

 HE MU PPDU payload